 - Keep your children’s medical reports as well as doctor’s mobile number and information in a safe space.

 - Estimate your children’s financial need from their current situation to their adulthood.
+Then set up an online savings plan for them at The Children’s ISA.

 - List your total monthly bills, lease payments, business debts, etc.